DEI-Glossar

 >> Pay Equity:

-Equal pay for equal work regardless of gender, ethnicity or other factors.
+Equal pay for equal work regardless of gender, ethnicity, or other factors.
 Eliminates wage inequality.
 Promotes economic fairness.

 >> Racial Equity: